kstenerud/concise-encoding/ce-structure.md

 ### Floating Point

-A floating point number is composed of a whole part, fractional part, and possible exponent.
-There are two primary classes of floating point numbers in Concise Encoding: decimal and binary, which can be stored in various sizes, configurations, and notations.
+A floating point number is conceptually composed of a whole part and a fractional part (forming a significand), multiplied by a base raised to an exponent:

-An implementation **MAY** alter the type and storage size of a floating point value when encoding/decoding (including converting to integer in the case of whole numbers) as long as the final numeric value remains the same (i.e. no rounding occurs).
+    value = whole.fractional × baseᵉˣᵖᵒⁿᵉⁿᵗ

+Internally, the whole and fractional parts are usually combined into a single integer significand value, with the exponent adjusted to compensate:

+    value = significand × baseᵉˣᵖᵒⁿᵉⁿᵗ

-#### NaN Payload
+#### Supported Bases

-An implementation **MUST** preserve the signaling/quiet status of a NaN, and **MAY** discard the rest of the NaN payload information.
-Applications **SHOULD NOT** attach special meaning to NaN payloads (other than the quiet bit) because differences in implementation could potentially pose a security risk.
+Concise Encoding supports the two most common bases in use: 10 (decimal) and 2 (binary).

 #### Decimal Floating Point

 In a decimal floating point number, the exponent represents 10 to the power of the exponent value (for example 3.814 x 10⁵⁰).

-Decimal floating point **SHOULD** be the preferred method for storing floating point values because of the rounding issues associated with binary floating point when viewing in human-friendly forms.
+Decimal floating point **SHOULD** be the preferred method for storing floating point values because of the rounding issues associated with binary floating point when converting from/to human-friendly forms.

 **Examples (in [CTE](cte-specification.md))**: